Employee Data Management: Benefits, Roles, and Process

 1. Data and HRIS teams

 Data and HRIS (Human Resources Information Systems) teams are instrumental in managing employee-related information within an organization.
 These teams are instrumental in collecting, organizing, and analyzing vast amounts of employee data, ensuring its accuracy, and preparing it for analysis.
-They implement and maintain the technology systems used to store and manage all of this data efficiently and securely.
+They implement and maintain the technology systems used to store and manage this data efficiently and securely.

 2. The HR team